 Don’t we want to enter and exit as wide as possible (using all the available track) at as much angle as possible?
 This makes our turnaround significantly less than 180 degrees, which should mean it can be done faster.

 These wide and angled entry and exit paths work if 1) we have lots of speed to use at the entry, 2) it doesn’t cost us much to get the angle and position and 3) an angled exit works for the next feature.
 But note the issue with the car.
 We have become severely limited in how wide we can enter due to the size of the car as compared to a typical entry gate which is a minimum of 15’ but usually about 20’ as drawn.
-This often constrains the possible entry and exit angles and widths such that the ones I’ve drawn are untenable.
+This often constrains the possible entry and exit angles and widths such that the ones I’ve drawn in Figure 6 are untenable.

 This brings up an interesting point.
 Why wouldn’t we always take the widest and shallowest possible arc through the entry and exit gates if there is no apex cone?
-Why would we ever take Wide, angled in Figure 7 which goes so deep and apexes at the brown cone (whether it’s there or not) after turning 90 degrees, if we could take the green path in which we don’t even turn 90 degrees?
+Why would we ever take Wide, angled in Figure 7 which goes so deep and apexes at the brown cone (whether it’s there or not) after turning 90 degrees, if we could take the extremely shallow green path in which we don’t even turn 90 degrees?

 The answer is that we do want to take a shallower path, all else equal.
 If we can fit a larger radius path in between gates 1 and 3 then we want to do that.
 Don’t turn more than you have to, as long as its consistent with using high-efficiency entry and exit spirals, doesn’t involve a big cost to get to the entry and still correctly sets the car up for the following feature.
 I hope it’s obvious that you would never want to take the red dotted path, for instance, just to connect with a wide entry and shallow, low turning path.
 Nor would you want to take the green path only to have to do something crazy like the blue dotted path to set up for the next feature.